 In the same way that we might decrease the amount that we eat if we feel unwell, changes in your cat’s appetite are often one of the first indicators of illness.
 While normally changes involve a disinterest in food or a reduced appetite, if your cat suddenly starts to demand much more food than usual, it could signify a problem with her thyroid gland.

 Also keep an eye out for excessive thirst.
 If your feline seems to be drinking much more than before it could indicate kidney problems, diabetes or an infection.

 Changes in behavior

 Most cats are relatively consistent in their behavior, but if your feline suddenly starts acting out of sorts there may be a more sinister cause for the sudden change in his temperament.
-Typical behaviour changes include: - Attention-seeking - Change in toilet habits and/or bowel movements - Excessive or unusual meows - Hiding away - Lack of interest in grooming - Over-grooming or paying specific attention to one spot over and over - Restlessness - Sitting hunched up and very still - Unusual aggression
+Typical behavior changes include:

 Cats sleep – a lot – but abnormal changes in your cat’s sleeping routine could be indicative of a problem.
 Felines who experience chronic pain may try and sleep more to block out the discomfort that they are feeling.
 Or perhaps you have a cat that is keeping you awake at night by meowing or scratching.
 Either way, it may be time to seek the advice of a professional.